-However, what really stunned me is when she also yelled at him, “We!
+However, what really stunned both of us is when she yelled at him, “We!
 Do!
 Not!
 Hit!
 People!”
 She punctuated every word with a slap on her son’s bottom.
 We excused ourselves shortly afterward and drove home in silence as we both processed what had happened in front of us in our own ways.

 At the time, I did occasionally use physical discipline with my child.
 I simply didn’t have other, more compassionate “tools in my toolbox” yet.

 That experience made me realize that I was not being congruent in how I was treating him, nor how I expected him to treat others.
 I knew I needed to find a better way.

 It’s been a conscious effort to truly break the cycle with my own children, and it took many years to learn new parenting skills.

 The purpose of spanking is to get kids to comply, to do what they’re told, and to be obedient.
 However, if a child learns mainly from punishment--instead of from reason, compassion, and patience, their focus is going to be not getting caught.
 Kids who expect to get punished may behave better when they know their parents are watching, but the threat of physical discipline means little when they’re not under scrutiny.